Princess and I: Plot

-It is the time of the Royal Engagement and everyone was rejoicing, believing that Yangdon would have a good future with Dasho Jao and Princess Areeyah as the next heirs to the throne.
-But things went into chaos when Gino had brought Yin to the Royal Engagement, as a thank you for helping him when he had fallen in a cliff, and not realizing that Yin had plans of revenge against Ashi Behati.
-In the middle of the program, Yin accuses Ashi Behati as the person responsible for Queen Isabel's death and having an allegiance towards the rebels of the East, because of this both Yin and Behati were sent to prison, and because of the accusations the King commanded his soldiers to investigate the palace of Behati to find anything that proves that Behati had an allegiance with the rebels.
-The soldiers didn't find anything, but unbeknownst to Behati who thought she was safe because she buried the medallion, Mikay leads Jao to forest where Behati buried it and Jao eventually found out the truth about his true heritage and becomes terrified.
-But his discovery doesn't stop him from being a good citizen.
-Jao decided not to hide the truth and tells the king about their true heritage and pleaded the king for mercy.
-But the King is enraged when he realizes that Ashi had been the one to murder the Queen and using the Law of Bounding, he sentences both Jao and Behati to death, but Princess Areeyah who was against this Law pleaded with the king to lower their sentence because of Jao's innocence, with this, The King decides to let them live and be thrown to a place called Gulag, a place where they will become laborers and work for Yangdon and will be known as Internal Criminals.
+The Royal Engagement was a time of celebration for Yangdon, with Dasho Jao and Princess Areeyah as the next heirs to the throne.
+However, when Gino brought Yin to the program, Yin had plans of revenge against Ashi Behati.
+Yin accused Behati of having an allegiance to the rebels of the East, and both Yin and Behati were sent to prison.
+Unbeknownst to Behati, Mikay led Jao to the forest where Behati buried the medallion and Jao eventually found out the truth about his true heritage.
+The King was enraged when he realized that Behati had been the one to murder the Queen and sentenced both Jao and Behati to death, but Princess Areeyah pleaded with the king to lower their sentence.
+The King decided to let them live and be thrown to a place called Gulag, a place where they will become laborers and work for Yangdon.